 Free vs Paid

 The app is completely free, but ad-supported.
-With a YouTube Red subscription — $10 per month — you can get rid of ads, download music for offline playback, and listen in audio-only mode.
-Though there have been some criticisms of YouTube Red since its launch.
+With a YouTube Music subscription — $10 per month — you can get rid of ads, download music for offline playback, and listen in audio-only mode.
+If you’re a YouTube Premium subscriber , you’ll get YouTube Music bundled in with your subscription for free.

 It’s a two-in-one kind of deal: there is streaming music radio that you can listen to, or you can upload your own music and stream it on the Web or Android no matter where you go.
 It’s really convenient and the closest competitor to Spotify.